2024 Best Ancient Studies/Civilization Schools in New York

 When it comes to popularity, ancient studies/civilization sits in the middle of the road, ranking #902 out of 1506 majors in the country.
 So, it might take a little more work to find colleges and universities that offer the degree program.

 For its 2024 ranking, College Factual looked at 2 schools in New York to determine which ones were the best for ancient studies/civilization students pursuing a degree.
-Combined, these schools handed out 17 degrees in ancient studies/civilization to qualified students.
+When you put them all together, these colleges and universities awarded 22 degrees in ancient studies/civilization during the 2021-2022 academic year.

 When choosing the right school for you, it's important to arm yourself with all the facts you can.
 To that end, we've created a number of major-specific rankings, including this Best Ancient Studies/Civilization Schools in New York list to help you make the college decision.